If you don’t know by now, I’m a huge advocate for Gentle Parenting and I’m going to explain why I strongly believe it matters so much.

 C. You have a responsibility to guide them through emotions.
 Explain, name and allow the process of feelings and emotions.
-Lack of language and understanding of what they feel can translate in all sorts of different behaviors.
-Some that are less desirable.
+Lack of language and understanding of what they feel can translate into all sorts of different behaviors – some that are less than desirable.
 The less desirable ones should be guided and accepted with gentleness and no shame.

 D. What triggers you is a gift.
 Your trigger is what you need to work through.

-E. Praise a child for much more than being a “good boy” or a “good girl.” and explain to a child what they did wrong with much more than “no!” or “go to your room.”
+E. Explain both the rights and wrongs.
+Praise a child for much more than being a “good boy” or a “good girl.” and explain to a child what they did wrong with much more than “no!” or “go to your room.”

-With your child never doubting that they are beneath to understand.
 I sometimes get a lot of snarky messages from mothers saying “yeah…well, that doesn’t work with my child.”
 I’ve even received the “my child is evil, I just spank him.”
-Well, spanking would definitely not make me nicer either 🙂
+Well, spanking would definitely not make me nicer either!